oracle-livelabs/em-omc/operations-insights/sql-performance/sql-performance-ocw.md

 ## Task 3: SQL Explorer

-SQL Explorer provides an easy-to-use interface that lets you interactively explore and visualize detailed performance statistics stored in Operations Insights SQL Warehouse.
+SQL Explorer provides an easy-to-use interface that lets you interactively explore and visualize detailed performance statistics stored in Ops Insights SQL Warehouse.

 With SQL Explorer, you can explore performance statistics via a SQL query to extract the data with which to create an intuitive visualization.
 This provides interactive data exploration and visualization for deep exploration of application SQL performance statistics.
 The user interface is designed to simplify and streamline query development.